ibm-cloud-docs/cephaas/host_create.md

 {: #create-host-tf}
 {: terraform}

+To create host using terraform, you must have the `host nqn` handy.
+For guidance on how to find the `host nqn`, see [Configuring NVMe-oF initiators](/docs/cephaas?topic=cephaas-about-volume-host-mappings&interface=ui#config-nvme-initiators).

 1. Create a host instance in your `main.tf` file by using the `ibm_sds_host` resource argument.
 The host instance in the following example is named `sds_host_instance` respectively.